 The key to all this is found in the breakdown of the “brand protection” value: over 60% of board members saw this as important, but it barely made a blip with CISOs, at less than 20%.

 I’m not surprised that CISOs don’t see their job as being the brand police.
 I don’t blame them!
 I can almost hear them screaming “I’m an IT professional not a brand champion.”

 But let’s look at this from a risk perspective, which is the viewpoint of CEOs and boards.
 As one of the board-level interviewees put it in the report, their biggest concern is the legal and business implications of a data breach.
 They know a data breach or an insider attack can have serious reputational damage, leading to lost sales and lawsuits, which all work out to hard dollars.
 Brand damage is very much a board-level issue!

-Cynentia has identified an enormous gap between what CSOs think is important versus the board regarding the value of cybersecurity.
+Cynentia has identified an enormous gap between what CISOs think is important versus the board regarding the value of cybersecurity.
 This leads nicely to another result of theirs related to security metrics.

 Let’s Talk About Risk

 The metric measurements in the report (see section 4) are also revealing and detail more of this diverging viewpoint.
 Of course, CSOs are focused on various IT metrics, particularly related to security incidents, responses, governance, and more.

 Cyentia tells us there’s approximately a balance between both sides for many of the IT metrics.
 However, there’s a large gap between CISOs and boards over the the importance of “risk posture” metrics.
 It’s mentioned by 80% of boards versus only 20% of CSOs.
 That’s a startling disparity.

 IT loves operational security metrics: the ones mentioned above along with lots of details about day-to-day operations, involving patching status, malware or virus scanner stats, and more.